Nishiki Willow's

 Nishiki Willow has over time come to be preferred.
 This Japanese name alludes to a brocade design evoked by the leaves & frequently used in obi or kimono-girdle cloth.

 It is spectacular in all seasons.
-It has yellow catkins in early Spring, shown in the early April (2002) close-up at the right more than twice life size.
-The catkins are followed by mottled green & white foliage which turns salmon-pink by summer.
+It has yellow catkins in early Spring, shown in the early April (2002) close-up at the left more than twice life size.
+The catkins are followed by mottled green & white foliage which turns salmon-pink by late spring or early summer.

-The third photo, taken mid-June, shows the shrub just as it is becoming pink.
+The fifth photo, taken mid-June, shows the shrub in full pink-leaf flourish.
 The close-up of a pink leaf was taken in July.
+The 2009 leaf portrait at top was taken in May just as the leaves got good & pink.

 It does not drop its long-lasting leaves until rather late in autumn, & will have very pleasant yellow coloration especially in October & November, shown on the Nishiki Page of the Autumn Leaves Gallery.
 When leaves have finally fallen the limbs will have become showy, either pink or dark red for winter (when, as the December photo shows, it may still have a few of those long-lasting leaves).